 GeneCards Summary for PIK3CD Gene

 PIK3CD (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase Catalytic Subunit Delta) is a Protein Coding gene.
 Diseases associated with PIK3CD include immunodeficiency 14 and pasli disease.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Endometrial cancer and cGMP-PKG signaling pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3CB.